What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 ECG interpretation

-The impulse, passing through different parts of the heart, is displayed on the tape in the form of a graph, which conditionally displays marks in the form of Latin letters: P, Q, R, S, T
+The impulse, passing through different parts of the heart, is displayed on the tape in the form of a graph, which conventionally displays marks in the form of Latin letters: P, Q, R, S, T

-Let's see what they mean.
+Let's figure out what they mean.

 P value